 Getting injured can often lead to additional, ongoing problems.
-Not only will an individual have to deal with the process of recovery and any associated doctor’s visits and hospital stays, after their recovery they may have high medical costs to pay back to their hospital.
-While most adults have health insurance to cover the cost of their injuries, at times, their coverage may be in dispute.
+Not only will an individual have to deal with the process of recovery and any associated doctor’s visits and hospital stays, but they may also have high medical costs to pay back to the hospital after their recovery.
+While most adults have health insurance to cover the cost of their injuries, there may be times when their coverage is in dispute.
 At times, a person may be denied coverage from their insurance company, placing the full brunt of the costs on the individual.
 Medical costs can quickly skyrocket for serious injuries, oftentimes making health insurance a necessity to prevent nearly perpetual debt.
 When a person’s claim is denied, they may be able to pursue a case to make a claim with their insurance.

-When a health insurance dispute arises, there are a number of ways to proceed.
+When health insurance disputes arise, there are a number of ways to proceed.
 The first step should be getting in contact with an attorney.
 Health insurance companies are large corporations that can bury your claim under a mountain of paperwork in an effort to run out the time period to file a legal complaint.
-This time period if known as the “statute of limitations” and varies depending on the initial injuries, and the insurance policy itself.
+This time period is known as the “statute of limitations” and varies depending on the initial injuries, and the insurance policy itself.
 There may be other time periods as well, such as time periods for giving notice of a dispute about a claim.

-A health insurance dispute may arise from a number of contributing factors, however, most of the time it boils down to an insurance company trying to avoid paying a claim by arguing that a person’s injuries are not covered under the policy.
+Health insurance disputes may arise from a number of contributing factors, however, most of the time it boils down to an insurance company trying to avoid paying a claim by arguing that a person’s injuries are not covered under the policy.
 Some common factors that may contribute to a health insurance dispute include:

 - Gap in Coverage: At times, a gap in coverage can cause an insurance company to claim that a person is not entitled to a claim on their insurance.
 Depending on the situation, an attorney could examine the facts to see if there were any errors that caused the gap and if a person was entitled to coverage.